 The Connecticut Turnpike is the main highway in southern Connecticut.
 It is part of I-95, which runs from Florida to Maine.
-The New England Thruway becomes the Connecticut Turnpike at the New York-Connecticut border.
+The New England Thruway becomes the Connecticut Turnpike at the New York-Connecticut state line.
 It runs northeast to New Haven, and then east along the shore.
 At exit 76 in East Lyme, the Connecticut Turnpike leaves I-95 and runs north as I-395.
 I-95 continues east to the Rhode Island border.
 It is a six-lane highway from the New York border to exit 54 in Branford.
 It is then a four-lane highway for the remainder of its length, except for section between exits 83 and 88 in New London and Groton, where it is six lanes wide again for a short distance.
 Although the section of I-95 in Connecticut runs primarily east and west, it is signed as a north/south road for consistency with the rest of I-95.

-Copyright © 2003-2017 by David Golub.
+Copyright © 2003-2020 by David Golub.
 All rights reserved.
 The author would like to thank William Roll for contributing photographs and LC for contributing documents to this web site.
 You may not reproduce any text or photographs on this web site without express permission from the author.
 Hotlinking of images from this site is strictly prohibited.
 Route symbols based on graphics from Central PA/MD Roads and Wikipedia.